 Atlantis annual pass

 Save over $9!
 Enjoy a full year of unlimited admission, free parking, 10% off admission for up to six guests per visit, and discounts on food and retail.
 Price (includes taxes): $150/ages 12+ and $120/ages 3-11

 2. Go Orlando Sightseeing Pass

-Many Florida vacationers rely on the Go Orlando pass to dramatically decrease per-attraction prices.
+Many Florida vacationers rely on the Go Orlando pass to decrease per-attraction prices dramatically.
 The Kennedy Space Center joins several iconic destinations on Go Orlando’s All-Inclusive Pass, which is available for two, three, or five days.

 This is an excellent option for visitors who want to pack as much into a short trip as possible.
 Other popular Orlando family attractions available with the all-inclusive option include WonderWorks, SEALIFE Aquarium, LEGOLAND Florida, and Madame Tussauds.

 Do you plan on visiting the Kennedy Space Center with a large group?
 If so, you might be eligible for a lower per-person entrance fee.
 Per-person tickets can be heavily discounted when visiting with several types of groups, including youth, college students, adults, and seniors.